-It is the responsibility of all Council officers to ensure that any political or personal activity fits within these guidelines.
-Employees must communicate their active involvement in standing for office or undertaking other political activities with the appropriate managers.
+As a council officer, it is your responsibility to ensure that any political or personal activity fits within these guidelines.
+Employees must communicate their active involvement in Standing for office or undertaking other political activities with the appropriate managers.
 Managers should make sure they consider the provisions of the New Zealand Bill of Rights Act 1990 (BORA) when providing this advice.